 As we hinted above, what does happen during green tea processing is oxidizing, which occurs when oxygen reacts to enzymes within the tea leaves’ cell walls.
 Still confused?

 Let’s break down where this misconception of green tea fermentation began, as well as the individual processes used to make both green and fermented tea.
+The same applies if you’re asking is black tea fermented.
+Read on to find out all the details and differences.

 Fermentation vs. Oxidation in Tea